 FIG. 7.
 Result of the adjoint parameter sensitivity study.
-The size of the sphere represents the relative importance of the parameter in affecting the surface velocity above the uppermost magma chamber.
-The viscosity of the lower crust, lithosphere and the lower crustal magma chamber together with the densities of the magma chambers are the key model parameters.
+The size of the sphere represents the relative importance of the parameter in affecting the surface velocity above the uppermost magma reservoir.
+Every physical parameter is normalized by its value for each rock phase (e.g. the activation energies of all phases are normalized with respect to each other).
+The viscosity of the lower crust, lithosphere and the lower crustal magma reservoir together with the densities of the magma reservoirs are the key model parameters.